Naozumi520/Sawayo/README.md

 Translations: [Traditional Chinese 繁體中文](https://github.com/Naozumi520/Sawayo/blob/master/README_tc.md)

-Sawayo, a discord bot for osu!
+Sawayo, a discord bot for osu!<br/>
-This is a repository of Sawayo bot.
+This is a repository of Sawayo bot.<br/>
 The bot is still in development, will need more time for the project.

 ## Introduction